danog/MadelineProtoDocs/docs/PHP/danog/MadelineProto/RPCError/TimeoutError.md

 ---
-title: "danog\\MadelineProto\\RPCError\\TimeoutError: Represents a request timeout RPC error returned by telegram (as opposed to one returned by MadelineProto, which will be an \\Amp\\TimeoutException)."
+title: "danog\\MadelineProto\\RPCError\\TimeoutError: Represents a request timeout RPC error returned by telegram (as opposed to one returned by MadelineProto, which will be a {@see TimeoutException})."
 description: ""
 image: "https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png"
 parent: "MadelineProto API"